 3D printed concrete technology provides the potential for various novel components and structural forms, at present however, these components cannot be applied in practical engineering due to the unsatisfactory performance, especially the tensile capacity.
 Concrete is quasi-brittle material with low tensile strength.
 The traditional concrete structure needs to be reinforced with enough steel bars to satisfy the tensile requirements.
 However, since 3D printing technology uses a layer-by-layer forming method, it is unable to tie and embed steel bars like traditional construction methods.
 Therefore, many reinforcement methods are proposed for 3D printed concrete.
 Several literatures had reviewed the reinforcement methods.
-Lu et al. [46] classified the reinforcement into two methods according to the order of placement of reinforcement materials.
-Marchment et al. [47] divided the reinforcement, pre-installed reinforcement, short fiber reinforcement, in-layer direction reinforcement, pre-installed reinforcement, welding method.
-The classification proposed by Mechtcherine et al. [48] is according to reinforcement types and materials, reinforcement approaches and their key features.
+Lu et al. [46] classified the reinforcement into two methods according to the order of placement of reinforcement, short fiber reinforcement, in-layer direction reinforcement, pre-installed reinforcement, short fiber reinforcement, in-layer direction proposed by Mechtcherine et al. [48] is according to reinforcement types and materials, reinforcement approaches and their key features.
 In this paper, we hope to simplify the classification, and only take the reinforcement materials as the classification standard, and divide them into steel bars, fibers, and 3D printed reinforcement materials.